treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 'apples'
 ```

-We'll come back to these gotchas after we learn about the logic that Python is using in these cases behind the scenes.
+We'll come back to these gotchas after we've learned a bit about the logic that powers these Python snippets.

 ## Review: Python's for loop